Public Service Announcement: 'Use common-sense precautions to minimize your risk of falls'

 CINCINNATI--When a winter storm struck the Greater Cincinnati-Northern Kentucky area one winter afternoon, leaving a glaze of ice on sidewalks, driveways, and streets, the falls began immediately.

-"In one day I treated more than 10 people who suffered back and head injuries after falling," said Dr. Tann Nichols, a neurosurgeon with the Mayfield Clinic.
+"In one day I treated more than 10 people who suffered back and head injuries after falling," said Dr. Tann Nichols, a neurosurgeon with Mayfield Brain & Spine.

 Most of Dr. Nichols's patients were 50 to 60 years of age, but a few were in their 30s.
 "Older adults were smart enough to stay inside," Dr. Nichols observed, "but the rest of us were just marching along.
 People were thinking, 'Oh, I need to be careful,' and down they went."